kokizzu/distlock/README.md

-# GroupSync
+# DistLock

 This is a fork of [golang/groupsync](//github.com/golang/groupsync).
-That aims not just to
+Using the original code to create distributed lock (not partition tolerant).

 ## Summary

 groupcache is a distributed caching and cache-filling library, intended as a replacement for a pool of memcached nodes in many cases.

-For API docs and examples, see http://godoc.org/github.com/kokizzu/groupsync
+For API docs and examples, see http://godoc.org/github.com/kokizzu/distlock

 ## Comparison to memcached